Nikki Cross: "Almost a Super Hero" and return as Nikki Cross (2021–2023)

 In May 2022, she began to work with Doudrop as a tag team.
-After the Women's Tag Team Championship was vacated in May, A. S. H. and Doudrop entered a tournament to crown new champions which began in August.
+After the Women's Tag Team Championship was vacated in May, A.S.H. and Doudrop entered a tournament to crown new champions which began in August.
 They lost in the first round to Alexa Bliss and Asuka.
-On 30 August episode of NXT 2.0, A. S. H. and Doudrop made a surprise appearance as they challenged the NXT Women's Tag Team Champions Katana Chance and Kayden Carter for their titles at Worlds Collide, but lost the match.
+On 30 August episode of NXT 2.0, A.S.H. and Doudrop made a surprise appearance as they challenged the NXT Women's Tag Team Champions Katana Chance and Kayden Carter for their titles at Worlds Collide, but lost the match.

 On 24 October 2022 episode of Raw, she interfered in a match between Bayley and Bianca Belair, attacking both women, and reverting to her "unhinged" gimmick and her "Nikki Cross" name.
 On 7 November episode of Raw, Cross joined Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) in a brawl against Bianca Belair, Asuka, and Alexa Bliss.
 It was announced later that Cross would team with Damage CTRL to take on Belair, Asuka, and Bliss in a WarGames match at Survivor Series WarGames on 26 November 2022.
 Later in the night, Cross defeated Dana Brooke to win her 11th 24/7 Championship, but later discarded the title belt backstage; the title was deactivated shortly thereafter.
 Cross then started a storyline where she stalked Candice LeRae.
 Cross partnered Natalya against Chelsea Green & Piper Niven on 23 October 2023 episode of Raw, but just stood by the ring, making no effort to take part in the match before walking off.
 Cross spent the next few months in a similar state, making no attempt to fight when involved in matches and mainly being seen wandering backstage areas.

-The Wyatt Sicks (2024–present)
+The Wyatt Sicks (2024–2026)

 Cross reintroduced herself as part of the debuting Wyatt Sicks stable on 17 June 2024 episode of Raw, appearing visually to represent Abby the Witch from Bray Wyatt's "Firefly Funhouse", a persona formerly a part of Wyatt's history and lore.
 On 9 September episode of Raw, Cross and the rest of the Wyatt Sicks defeated American Made in a Street Fight.
-The stable was then drafted to the SmackDown brand, but it didn't appear on television due to an injury to leader Bo Dallas, also known as "Uncle Howdy".
+The stable was then drafted to the SmackDown brand, but it did not appear on television due to an injury to leader Bo Dallas, also known as "Uncle Howdy".
 The stable returned to television on 23 May 2025 episode of SmackDown, attacking Street Profits, Fraxiom and DIY.

+On 24 April 2026, Cross announced her departure from WWE, ending her ten-year tenure with the promotion.